Cubs vs. Orioles Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has put up 70 hits with 13 doubles, two triples, seven home runs and 35 walks.
+- Dansby Swanson has recorded 71 hits with 13 doubles, two triples, seven home runs and 36 walks.
 He has driven in 30 runs with four stolen bases.

-- Swanson has picked up a hit in five straight games.
-In his last five games he is batting .348 with a home run, a walk and four RBI.
+- Swanson has picked up a hit in six games in a row.
+During his last 10 outings he is hitting .231 with a home run, four walks and four RBI.

 Swanson Recent Games